koji build --scratch TARGET /path/to/local.built.src.rpm

 Then, join the following groups:

-When your package is sponsored you will be moved to the Fedora Packager CVS Commit Group.
+When your package is sponsored you will be moved to the Fedora Packager SCM Commit Group.

 You can use the following references: